San Francisco Bay Area Halloween events 2017

 The San Francisco Dungeon

 Home of Halloween - In this super-spooky haunted house, you'll be forced to perform the scariest of tasks: walking under ladders, looking into broken mirrors, and much more!
-Oct.
-13-Nov.
-5.
+Sep.
+28-Nov.
+4.

 San Francisco Parks and Recreation